-Is your grammar handbook collecting dust on your shelf?
+Is your grammar and punctuation handbook collecting dust on your shelf?
 Why do so many writers guess at the “rules” rather than look them up?
 Could it be those frightening grammar terms, such as antecedent, dependent clause, and subjunctive mood?
 And does the question mark go inside the closing quotation or outside?
-Whether you write or review documents, you will be more confident once you know the rules that govern grammar and punctuation.
-In this one-day class, we will review the basics of grammar, with a focus on sentence structure and syntax.
-As we identify and correct common grammar and punctuation errors, you will become informed drafters, making changes to your own documents as well as to those of others, not because “it sounds better,” but because you know the rules.
+Whether you write or review documents, you will be more confident once you know the grammar and punctuation rules.
+In this one-day grammar and punctuation course, we will review the basics of grammar, with a focus on sentence structure and syntax.
+As we identify and correct common grammatical errors, you will become informed drafters, making changes to your own documents as well as to those of others, not because “it sounds better,” but because you know the rules.

 • Review the nuts and bolts of sentence structure